WebberZone/top-10/readme.txt

 == Upgrade Notice ==

-= 1.9.4 =
+= 1.9.5 =
-* IMPORTANT security update: Fixed possible XSS vulnerability; bug fixes
+* New: Disable daily or overall counters, bug fixes;
+Check out the Changelog for complete details

 == Changelog ==

+= 1.9.5 =
+* New: CSS class `tptn_title` that can be used to style the title of the posts
+* New: Option to disable Daily or Overall counters
+* Fixed: Counter to work with different directory structures. *Thanks Nathan for the fix*
+* Fixed: To make it work with W3 Total Cache. *Thanks Angelo for the fix*
+* Modified: timthumb will now work if you have JetPack Proton activated

 = 1.9.4 =
 * Fixes a bug in the widget introduces in 1.9.3

 = 1.9.3 =
 * Important security update: Fixed possible XSS vulnerability
 * Fixed: Exclude categories was not excluding posts correctly
-* Added: Classes `tptn_posts` and `tptn_posts_daily` for the widgets that let you easily style the lists
+* New: Classes `tptn_posts` and `tptn_posts_daily` for the widgets that let you easily style the lists

 = 1.9.2 =
-* Added: Top 10 now has its own menu in the administration area.
+* New: Top 10 now has its own menu in the administration area.
 Access settings and view your top posts directly under the new menu: "Top 10"
-* Added: New classes **tptn_counter** and **tptn_list_count** to style the displayed count
+* New: New classes **tptn_counter** and **tptn_list_count** to style the displayed count
-* Added: New option "Always display latest count for the post" to not use JavaScript to display the counts for a post.
+* New: New option "Always display latest count for the post" to not use JavaScript to display the counts for a post.
 This speeds up since no external JS file is used to display the count.
 Ideal for those not using caching plugins or are not particularly worried if the counts are slightly older.
 * Fixed: PHP notices when WP_DEBUG is turned on
 * Modified: Updated timthumb.php